yhirose/react-typescript-electron-sample-with-create-react-app-and-electron-builder/README.md

 React-TypeScript-Electron sample with Create React App and Electron Builder
 ===========================================================================

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with `--typescript`option.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with `--template typescript`option.

 On the top of it, the following features have been added with realatively small changes: